JubaDwidar/GamesArena/README.md

     Using Room for caching movies.

-    Using Pagination Library to smooth the load of data in the inital and search state.
+    Using Pagination Library to smooth the load of data in the initial and search state.

-    Using Glode for great animation in loading Images and empty state design.
+    Using Glide for great animation in loading Images and empty state design.